 The other main feature is the amphitheatre, with 50 rows of seats that could have fit 15,000 audience members.

 In the time of the Romans, the theatre would have been at the centre of town.
 Rich figures and officials paid to put on shows, which were free to the public, and would include all kinds of genres from romance and comedy to drama and crime (sometimes featuring live executions!).

 The curtain would have been kept in the gap between the stage and the standing room, and pulled up at the end of a performance.

 North of the amphitheatre is a Roman villa, two basilicas, forum, temple and reservoir, although these are a considerable walk away from the main site and aren’t in as good a condition as the baths and theatre.

 St Barnabas Monastery

-All the artifacts excavated from Salamis are either in the British Museum or displayed in the Archaeological museum at St Barnabas Monastery, which in itself is a gorgeous 18th century church worth driving only 10 minutes up the road to see.
+All the artifacts excavated from Salamis are either in the British Museum or displayed in the Archaeological museum at St Barnabas Monastery.
+The monastery itself is a gorgeous 18th century church worth driving only 10 minutes up the road to see.